UnitreeSupport/Unitree_Docs/docs/get_started/Go1_Edu.md

 In order to facilitate everyone's understanding, we take several ways to obtain images as examples.

-#### 6.3.1 The internal board obtains the local camera image of the board
+#### 7.3.1 The internal board obtains the local camera image of the board

 This section takes 14 boards as an example to obtain the corrected image from the right camera.
 14 boards need to be connected to devices such as HDMI monitors, mice and keyboards, and all operations are performed on the boards.

-##### 6.3.1.1 download camera sdk
+##### 7.3.1.1 download camera sdk

 Download the UnitreecameraSDK by yourself, and put it on the board connected to the camera.

 [unitreerobotics/UnitreecameraSDK: Unitree GO1 camera SDK (github.com)](https://github.com/unitreerobotics/UnitreecameraSDK)

-If the board is connected to the Internet, you can use the git command to download the latest camera sdk.
+If the board7is connected to the Internet, you can use the git command to download the latest camera sdk.

 ```
 git clone https://github.com/unitreerobotics/UnitreecameraSDK.git
 ```

-##### 6.3.1.2 Stop the camera-related processes that come with the board
+##### 7.3.1.2 Stop the camera-related processes that come with the board

 ```
 ps -aux | grep point_cloud_node | awk '{print $2}' | xargs kill -9